-4.17 Eligibility General
+4.18 Eligibility General

-- 4.17.1 No person may participate in an Australian Championship unless and until that person's protective clothing/equipment and machine have been examined and approved by the Scrutineer for that event. - 4.17.2 At scrutineering, competitors must produce documents or other evidence as required to verify engine and frame identity. - 4.17.3 The onus of proving that a competitor, and the competitor's machine and protective clothing/equipment, are eligible to compete, is on the person seeking to prove it. - 4.17.4 Where any Rule prohibits the modification of any machine or class of machines, that machine or that class will be deemed to have been modified if any part or parts thereof have been altered from the machine or class as manufactured by the machine manufacturer. - 4.17.5 In the interpretation of any Rule relating to the design requirements for any machine or class of machines, reference may be made to relevant diagrams appearing in these Rules.
+- 1. No person may participate in an Australian Championship unless and until that person's protective clothing/equipment and machine have been examined and approved by the Series Chief Technical Officer or their representatives for that event. - 2.
+At Technical Inspection, competitors must produce documents or other evidence as required to verify engine and frame identity. - 3.
+The onus of proving that a competitor, and the competitor's machine and protective clothing/equipment, are eligible to compete, is on the person seeking to prove it. - 4.
+Where any Rule prohibits the modification of any machine or class of machines, that machine or that class will be deemed to have been modified if any part or parts thereof have been altered from the machine or class as manufactured by the machine manufacturer. - 5.
+In the interpretation of any Rule relating to the design requirements for any machine or class of machines, reference may be made to relevant diagrams appearing in these Rules.

-4.18 General Rules
+4.19 General Rules